mdolab/.github/README.md

 **Step 5: Create new Pipeline on Microsoft Azure**

 - Go to [Azure Pipelines](https://dev.azure.com/mdolab/) and select public / private as needed by current repository
-- Select "pipelines" and "New pipeline"
+- Select "Pipelines" and "New pipeline"
 - Select "Github" and authorize the Azure Pipeline app if you have not already
 - Select correct mdolab repository (again, not personal fork)
 - Select "Existing Azure Pipelines YAML file"